Fortisque/cs172-notes/lecture-16/index.md

 ---

-**Note:** There are some placeholders for images below.
-Due to severe time constraints I won't be able to put them up before the end of the week - if they're not up by Saturday or Sunday, post on the Piazza thread or send me an email and I'll get them up.
-Thanks!

 Today, we will cover circuit satisfiability (CKT-SAT), the first $$\mathbf{NP}$$ problem we will carefully examine in this class.

 Recall that we defined $$\mathbf{P}$$ as the set of languages decidable